dunno4321/YAGPCB/README.md

 - Check log.log (do a ctrl+f for "error") and/or DM me on Discord with the log file

 ## Todos:
-- Web UI for configuration
+- Web UI for configuration (in progress)
+  - Move Flask app inside of bot.py to be run with Bot (when done)
 - Option for auto polls like "is audio good?"